EastonSell/BlackJackCVBot/README.md

 # BlackJackCVBot

 This project is a simple FastAPI service for demonstrating multi-agent collaboration workflows.
+It exposes:

+* `/` — health check
-It exposes a `/` root endpoint and a `/users` endpoint returning a list of example users.
+* `/users` — list of example users
+* `/count` — manage a running Hi-Lo count
+* `/decks` — configure number of decks for true count
+* `/true_count` — retrieve the current true count

 ## Running the server